rakinishraq/SoundKey/README.md

     - start in: `"C:\Program Files\AutoHotkey\v2"`

-### addresses problems
-- "Sound Mixer" doesnt set default communication microphone, just default microphone
-- all audio device lists in Windows are often too bloated (nickname N/A to hide)

-### philosophy
+### Philosophy

-speedrun a minimalist quick-access interface that also retains all of the necessary functionality provided by vanilla methods like "Volume Mixer", "Change System Sounds" and "Win+Ctrl+V"
+speedrun a minimalist quick-access interface that also retains all of the necessary functionality provided by vanilla methods like "Volume Mixer", "Change System Sounds" and "Win+Ctrl+V", none of which display over fullscreen apps like games. often, overlays of that sort
 powershell script left as standalone for future better gui's
 besides readme changes, tkinter gui, python cli and powershell scripts written in < 18hrs

+**what i learned:**
+-

 assumptions:
 - audio.ps1 will always print all outputs before printing input (always been true so far)